mapbox/mapbox-YOLP/README.md

 <!--

-For questions asked using this repository, any other Mapbox repository, or through the support page do not have any SLA for reply.
+We do not guarantee a response time for issues opened in this or any other Mapbox repository.
+We also do not guarantee a response time for questions submitted to the support page directly.
-To obtain a support package, please look at the pricing for support [here](https://www.mapbox.com/pricing/#support-pricing).
+If you need a guaranteed response time, we offer premium support packages that come with a response time to meet your needs.
+For more info, see the support [pricing page](https://www.mapbox.com/pricing/#support-pricing).

 -->